Mental Health Noncommunicable Diseases

 Crucially, many Planetary Health solutions are also brain-protective solutions.
 Cleaner air, climate-resilient food systems, access to green and blue spaces, urban tree canopies, reduced noise and heat exposure, and stronger social infrastructure all support cognitive function, emotional well-being, and neurological health while delivering environmental co-benefits.
 By explicitly integrating brain health into Planetary Health research, policy, and practice, we can better capture the full human benefits of environmental action and design interventions that strengthen both people and planet.

-Climate Change Indigenous Knowledge and Voices
+Climate Change Health and Care Systems

 • Research & Reports

-• News
+• Multi-Media, News

 • Research & Reports